Snapshots and Polaroids by Andy Warhol

 From 1970 to 1987, Warhol, armed with his Polaroid Big Shot camera, captured a wide range of individuals—the royalty, rock stars, executives, artists, patrons of the arts, and athletes who epitomized seventies and eighties high society, but also as many unknown subjects.
 These photographs include portraits of Caroline, Princess of Monaco; Diane von Furstenberg; Keith Herring, Steve Rubell as well as many portraits of unknown persons.

 Famous for his contributions to Pop Art, Warhol used photography as a central part of his art-making process.
 Before turning to fine art, Warhol worked in advertising and commercial art, experiences that informed his approach to portraiture.
 In 1962, he debuted his first silkscreen paintings of celebrities, serializing pictures he pulled from magazines and press photos.
 In addition to using found images, Warhol eventually incorporated his own photography into his practice.
 In 1969 he launched inter/View magazine, which featured his photos of celebrities.
 By the 1970s and 1980s, portrait commissions were a major source of his income, and many of his Polaroids would serve as the basis for these works.

 While each of the images in the exhibition is unique; the consistency of composition, poses, and plain white backdrop equalizes the famous and lesser-known subjects.
 To Warhol, they were all beautiful people.
 But even within this uniform staging, we see the artist finding numerous ways to create memorable, varied, and iconic compositions.
 Though these photos may be small in size, together the Warhol Polaroids provide a glimpse into the artistic process of one of the twentieth century’s most important artists.

-This exhibition is supported in part by grants from the Regional Arts Commission and the Missouri Arts Council with additional assistance from the Center for the Humanties at UM-St. Louis.
+This exhibition is supported by grants from the Regional Arts Commission and the Missouri Arts Council with additional assistance from the Center for the Humanities at UM-St. Louis.